-Zimbabwe political crisis: What's happening?
+Zimbabwe political crisis: How a week of chaos unfolded

 Where is the President?

-By early Wednesday, Mugabe had not issued a statement and his whereabouts remain unknown.
+Mugabe had not issued a statement Wednesday and his whereabouts remain unknown.

 Moyo sought to reassure the nation, saying Mugabe and his family "are safe and sound and their security is guaranteed."